dekuNukem/exixe_clock/README.md

 * Temperature sensor
 * Light sensor
 * UART extension header
-* GNSS extension header
+* GNSS debug header
 * 2 capacitive touch buttons
 * 2 physical buttons
-* Fix indicator LED
+* GNSS fix indicator LED

 ## User guide

 ### Setting time

-Connect a GPS antenna and place it under clear sky, time will be automatically set and saved when a GPS fix is obtained.
-You might have to wait 2 or 3 minutes, but it's usually faster.
+Install a CR1220 coin batterry in the holder, connect a GPS antenna and place it under clear sky, time will be automatically set and saved when a GPS fix is obtained.
+You might have to wait 2 or 3 minutes, but it's usually much faster.

 ### Setting timezone